nrwl/nx/docs/web/tutorial/09-dep-graph.md

 With Nx, you can do better than that.

 !!!!!
-Run "npm run dep-graph".
+Run "nx dep-graph".
 What do you see?
 !!!!!
 A dependency diagram in the browser
 A dep-graph.html file created at the root of the workspace